Cherry Eye: What It Is & When to Seek Help for Your Dog

 The good news is early-stage cherry eye in dogs isn't painful.
 In fact, your pup probably won't even know something is wrong.
 But over time, it can make your dog prone to dry eye and infections, so it shouldn't be ignored.

-The tear gland in that third eyelid is responsible for nearly 40 percent of your dog’s overall tear production.
-When prolapse occurs, the tear duct doesn’t function normally.
-For healthy eyes and overall comfort, it’s critical that this gland is preserved and reattached to its proper place.
+The tear gland in that third eyelid is responsible for about 33 to 66 percent of your dog's overall tear production.
+When prolapse occurs, the tear duct doesn't function normally.
+For healthy eyes and overall comfort, it's critical that this gland is preserved and reattached to its proper place.

 Should You Take Your Dog to the Vet?